-- During the three months before you file, any payment of more than $5,475 to a regular, arms-length creditor is considered a preference.
+- During the 90-day days before you file, any aggregate payment of more than $600 to a regular creditor (someone other than an insider).

 The problem with preferential transfers (also called preferences) is that it benefits one creditor at the expense of the rest.
 Rather than having their debts tossed into the bankruptcy hopper and receiving pennies on the dollar from the bankruptcy trustee (if that), creditors who receive preference payments are paid in full (which leaves that much less money to be distributed to other creditors).

 When a trustee becomes aware of a pre-bankruptcy transaction that counts as a preferential transfer, the trustee can petition the court to have those assets retrieved (the clawback) and included in the bankruptcy estate.
 Then, those extra funds can be used to benefit all of the creditors, not just one or two whom the debtor selected.

 Get Legal Advice Early

 If your finances are spiraling out of control, the last thing you may feel you have money for is an attorney.
 However, it can be really helpful to get some advice from a good bankruptcy attorney before filing, especially if you're considering repaying a debt.
 An attorney can help you figure out whether the repayment would qualify as a preference -- and help you decide whether bankruptcy is the best option for handling your debts.